 The front of the truck smashed into the buildings, went about cab-deep and left the trailer sticking out of the structures, NBFD Battalion Chief Donny Obuch said.
 He said emergency crews initially thought a hazardous liquid was leaking from the bottom of the truck, but later learned a water main was broken and water was the liquid they saw under the vehicle.

 “The second hazard is it had hit directly on the electrical meter boxes for the entire complex,” Obuch said.
 “In order for us to pull out the vehicle, we had to get NBU there and wait for NBU to secure the electrical lines prior to us surveying the damage to see if we could remove this vehicle.”

 Once the electrical issue was no longer a problem, the tow truck operator pulled the semi-truck from the buildings, he said.
 Firefighters found no leaking hazardous materials and no injured people, Obuch said.

 “For the amount of damage that was done and the potential hazard that existed, it turned out to be a very good call for us,” he said.

 Call us if you need a tow truck

-The previous article Tow truck loses tanker that crashes into buildings was first published to limerick.apextowing.ie/
+The article Tow truck loses tanker that crashes into buildings See more on: http://limerick.apextowing.ie/